|Location:||40 km SE Bari, 2 km from Castellana.|

 |1940||Grotta Bianca (White Cave) discovered by Vito Matarrese.|

 The Grotta di Castellana lies near the small town Castellana, re-named Castellana-Grotte several years ago.
 Castellana is a small town with 15,000 inhabitants.
 A large and deep pothole near Castellana was known for many years.
 The people told stories about ghosts and monsters inside the mysterious chasm called La Grave (the Deep).

-Beneath this regular tour, which is called Percorso classico (classic tour), there is a long tour called Percorso fino alla meravigliosa Grotta Bianca (tour to the end and the White Cave), which leads into the southestern branch.
+Beneath this regular tour, which is called Percorso classico (classic tour), there is a long tour called Percorso fino alla meravigliosa Grotta Bianca (tour to the end and the White Cave), which leads into the southeastern branch.
 This passage follows the same main direction as the first part, but is much smaller.
 Still of decent size, it has only room for one path.
-The first 700m of this passage show a rather common cave, thats why the tour guides speed up, and its rather boring to follow them at a high pace.
+The first 700 m of this passage show a rather common cave, that's why the tour guides speed up, and it's rather boring to follow them at a high pace.

 But the visitors are rewarded with one of the most beautiful sights of all Italian show caves: a showcase of pure white speleothems, stalactites, stalagmites, curtains, calcite crystals, and helictites.
 All the minerals were formed during long times in undisturbed, limestone rich water.
 The common speleothems, stalactites and stalagmites were formed first, but later covered by the various crystals.
-The results are stalactites overcrusted by calcite crystals at the lower end, up to the former level of the cave lake at the lower end and look like toilet brushes or water lilies.
+The result is stalactites encrusted with calcite crystals that reach the former level of the cave lake at the lower end and look like toilet brushes or water lilies.
 The stalactites with such crystals are called pendulites.